-Our room was on the third floor and to reach it we ascended a wide, stone staircase with a high stone balustrade.
-The original decorations on the ceiling and walls had been freshly repainted.
-The hotel, obviously old, had been beautifully restored – inside as well as out.
+Our room was on the third floor.
+Whilst ascending a wide, stone staircase with a high stone balustrade we noticed that the original decorations on the ceiling and walls had been freshly repainted.
+The hotel, obviously old, had been beautifully restored.

 In a large open area at the top of the stairs, there was a polished wooden bookcase with books left behind by departing guests.
-After putting our rucksacks down and showering and putting on fresh clothes, I checked the books in the bookcase.
+After putting our rucksacks down and showering and putting on fresh clothes, I went to the bookcase.
 Anya loves maps and I love books; whilst I was perusing the books, she was in the room pouring over a map of Bohemia; we planned to do some walking in the area.

 I found a few books in English.
 There was one which caught my attention.